 Afterwards, try to see how much of the speech you can remember.
-It may not be much at first, but if you keep doing brain exercises like this, your skills of interpretation at the same time will start to improve.
+It may not be much at first, but if you keep doing brain exercises like this, your skills in interpretation at the same time will start to improve.

-You definitely won’t regret doing these kinds of simultaneous interpreting exercises, as they will help you in the long run.
+You definitely won’t regret doing these kinds of simultaneous interpreting exercises, as they will help you develop in the long run.

 For a glimpse into how diverse and unique our way of communication is, check these fascinating 50 facts about languages from all across the world.